Employment and employee benefits in Italy: overview

 The restrictions on working hours do not apply to employees if the duration of their work either:

 Is determined by the employees themselves (for example, executives, management staff, employees working from home, teleworkers and salesmen).

 An employee whose working hours exceed six hours per day is entitled to a rest break during the working day.
 Normally CBAs regulate rest breaks, but where no CBA applies, a rest break cannot be less than ten minutes.
 Rest breaks can be allocated during the day to accommodate the technical requirements of the working processes.

 Employees are entitled to a daily rest of at least 11 consecutive hours every 24 hours.
 In addition to the daily rest break, employees are entitled to a weekly rest period of at least 24 consecutive hours every seven days, usually coinciding with a Sunday.

 Shift work is regulated by the relevant CBA.

 Minimum holiday entitlement

-There is not any statutory unpaid holiday entitlement.
-However, a collective bargaining agreement can provide for unpaid leaves of absence.
+There is no statutory unpaid holiday entitlement.
+However, a CBA can provide for unpaid leaves of absence.

 There are 12 public holidays, which are not included in the minimum holiday entitlement.